statengeneraal/laws-markdown/verdrag/protocol/concerning/specially/protected/areas/and/wildlife/to/the/etc/BWBV0002961/README.md

 ####General Provisions

 1. This Protocol shall apply to the Wider Caribbean Region as defined in Article l(c).
-2. The provisions of the Convention relating to its Protocol shall apply to this Protocol, including in particular, paragraphs 2 and 3 of Article 3 of the Convention.
+2. The provisions of the Convention relating to its Protocols shall apply to this Protocol, including in particular, paragraphs 2 and 3 of Article 3 of the Convention.
 3. The present Protocol shall not apply to warships or other ships owned or operated by a State while engaged in government non-commercial service.
 Nevertheless, each Party shall ensure through the adoption of appropriate measures that do not hinder the operation or operational capacities of vessels they own or operate, that they adhere to the terms of the present Protocol in so far as is reasonable and feasible.

 ### Article  3